 Deadlines.
 Projects.
 Presentations.
 Meetings.
 Add them up and your employees may think that any effort to save energy around the office is a nice idea, but hardly a priority.
 So when you want to lower your company’s energy costs and reduce waste, the inevitable question arises: How do you get your employees to buy-in?

 The first step is breaking some ingrained worker habits, which might seem impossible.
-But Kevin Burns, Manager of Conservation for the Orlando Utilities Commission, says it’s a matter of being smart about how to reframe attitudes so that saving energy isn’t a “have to” but a “want to.”
+It’s a matter of being smart about how to reframe attitudes so that saving energy isn’t a “have to” but a “want to.”

 Businesses can also inspire their employees to make the connection between conservation at the office and at home.
 “Convincing people to save energy at work can relate directly to their private life,” says Paul A. Smith, a mechanical contractor and project manager for Service America, a Fort Lauderdale-based company that offers service plans for all household appliances.
 “Supporting a corporation's desire to save electricity by switching to LED lighting, or using motion sensors on bathroom and stairwell lights, or using energy management systems for air conditioning translates into energy saved for the company, the community and directly for the employee.